aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 You may want to override the Amplify CLI default configurations for your Lambda function or configure changes not available within the `amplify add function` workflow.

-For example, when creating a `Node.js` function, the CLI will configure a version for you, also setting a default memory size among other things.
+*Example*: When creating a `Node.js` function, the CLI will automatically configure a runtime version, a default memory size, and more.
 There are a few things you may want to override or configure:

 1. Runtime
 2. Memory size